SirHoog/AIs-with-Grenade-Launchers-Fight/README.md

 ## My FAQ:
  This exists because no one asked me any questions (yet), so these are just the things that stumped me when learning about Machine Learning.
  - **Q**: Do I need to know a lot of math to learn about Machine Learning?
-    - **A**: Possibly.
-Neural Networks are complex, and easier ways of visualizing them is with Linear Algebra.
+    - **A**: Depends on what your goal is.
+Neural Networks are complex, and easier ways of visualizing them is in matrix form.
 That is why I am using the xtensor library.
-For other applications different from my own, use Gradient Descent, which is some Calculus thing that I don't care about. <br><br>
+For other categories of Machine Learning, you can use Gradient Descent, which is some Calculus thing that I don't understand or care about. <br><br>
-    If you want to learn Linear Algebra or Calculus, you can go to [3Blue1Brown's Youtube Channel](https://www.youtube.com/@3blue1brown)
+    If you want to learn Linear Algebra or Calculus, you can go to [3Blue1Brown's Youtube Channel](https://www.youtube.com/@3blue1brown/courses)
     <br>
-    Example of some of the math: https://www.youtube.com/watch?v=aircAruvnKk&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi&index=3&t=806s
+    Example of some of the math (timestamp at 13:26): https://www.youtube.com/watch?v=aircAruvnKk&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi&index=3&t=806s

  - **Q**: How do you know how many hidden layers to use and the size of them?
     - **A**: [I found this](https://stats.stackexchange.com/questions/181/how-to-choose-the-number-of-hidden-layers-and-nodes-in-a-feedforward-neural-netw) <br>
-    There can be any amount of hidden layers, but too much can decrease performance, and usually one is enough.
+    There can be any amount of hidden layers, but too many can decrease performance, but one is enough.
-    The size of the layer is typically the average between the input and output layer's size.
+    The amount of neurons in the hidden layers is typically the average of the amount of neurons in the input and output layer.

 - **Q**: How do you know which neurons to connect?
     - **A**: [This video at 1:27](https://www.youtube.com/watch?v=9RN2Wr8xvro&t=87s). <br>
-    Fully connected layers is most used.
+    Fully connected layers are most used.

 - **Q**: What range of numbers are allowed in a neural network?
     - **A**: [I found this](https://www.quora.com/What-range-of-values-can-a-weight-in-a-neural-network-take-on) <br>
     Normalized (range from -1 to 1) weights and activations are better.

 - **Q**: Do Genetic Algorithms / Machine Learning prove that evolution is real?
-    - **A**: Genetic Algorithms mimics the process of natural selection according to [Wikipedia](https://en.wikipedia.org/wiki/Machine_learning#Genetic_algorithms).
+    - **A**: Genetic Algorithms mimic the process of natural selection according to [Wikipedia](https://en.wikipedia.org/wiki/Machine_learning#Genetic_algorithms).
 Genetic Algorithms change how the AI functions.
-It does not transform like evolutionists claim.
-Many people have programmed evolution in a way, and their AIs did "transform", but it transformed based off of the "experience" of other AIs.
-In the real world, animals may have *learned* by their parents from experience, but they didn't just gain their parent's knowledge telepathically or genetically.
+It does not transform.
+Many people have programmed evolution, and their AIs did transform, but it transformed based off of the experience of other AIs.
+In the real world, animals may have *learned* from watching their parents, but they didn't just gain their parents' knowledge genetically.
 If you want to know more, you can visit [this](https://creation.com/genetic-algorithms-do-they-show-that-evolution-works).
-If you want to talk to me about this, you can DM me on discord (sirhoog).
+If you want to discuss this topic personally, you can DM me on discord (sirhoog).

 ## Libraries used:
 - https://www.sfml-dev.org/index.php